PanicInitiative/panicbutton.io/_posts/pact/impact-game/0002-01-01-impact-rules.md

 ###Preparation phase

-Once all the players have their cards, the HRDs and their PACT members need to set up the Panic Button and make sure their plans of action are ready, well thought-through and ready for implementation.
+Once all the players have their cards, the HRDs and their PACT members need to set up the Panic Button and make sure their plans of action are ready, well-thought-through and ready for implementation.
 They can look back at lessons from the day’s workshop regarding risk mapping, threat assessment etc.

 The Game Master then informs HRDs of **the trigger**: a specific event that will signify they are being taken away.
 Each HRD has a different event assigned to them, and they are not supposed to share that information with their PACT members: in fact, when the trigger happens, the HRDs need to be as cautious as possible when activating their Panic Button.
 If they get caught by the game master, it might mean their phone will get taken away and their PACT won’t be able to act in time.